Florida State University academic-athletic scandal: Allegations of academic dishonesty

 On March 28, 2007, administrators at FSU were made aware that Brenda Monk, a learning specialist within the athletics department, had possibly engaged in academic dishonesty.
-This occurred after he had received information that Monk had directed a student athlete to take an online quiz and then gave that student's answers to another student athlete.
+This occurred after they had received information that Monk had directed a student athlete to take an online quiz and then gave that student's answers to another student athlete.
 Both of the athletes were members of the men's basketball team.
 The student who had taken the exam, who was not enrolled in the class which the quiz was assigned in, reported the incident to his academic advisor.
 Several days later, on April 3, Monk, a person who The Ledger referred to as "[t]he No. 2 person in the academic support program", was placed on administrative leave.
 Several weeks later, T. K. Wetherell, the president of FSU, ordered the university's Office of Audit Services to open an investigation into possible academic dishonesty within the athletics department.
 (Note: Sources differ on exactly when Wetherell initiated the investigation.
 A 2007 Associated Press report that was published on CBS News's website states that Wetherell initiated the investigation in May 2007.
 However, a 2009 article in the Tampa Bay Times gives an exact date of April 17, 2007, as when Wetherell initiated the investigation.)
 As part of the investigation, FSU officials hired an outside law firm to assist them, and they also worked with officials from both the ACC and the National Collegiate Athletic Association (NCAA).
 In total, the investigation lasted about six months.

 In May, two assistant athletic directors announced that they would be resigning, and in late May, David Hart Jr., the head athletic director for the university, was notified that his contract with the university would not be renewed.
 His contract ran until January 2009, but according to The Ledger newspaper, he was expected to leave the university by the end of the year.
 Additionally, effective July 5, Monk resigned.
 She had been employed by the university for about six years prior to this.
 Around the same time, a student tutor also resigned.